andreaowu/fisk-2023/syllabus.md

 ### Class Model
 This class uses a flipped classroom model, where [lecture videos](https://youtube.com/@csci110) will be sent out before class that you must watch. **You will be expected to have watched the videos the day before class and completed the associated video assignments**.
 This is part of your grade, and you are required to do them **before class**!
 Classtime will then be spent on answering your questions on the material and working through practice problems.

-## Course Meetings
+## Course Schedule
 Lectures, labs, and office hours are the main ways in which you will interact with your professor and TAs.
 You can see the weekly schedule of course meetings on the [course schedule page](schedule.md).
+Instructor and Fisk TA office hours will be held on the Library 3rd floor.

-### Lecture and Labs
+### Lecture
-Lectures and labs will be held in Library 317.
-You should take advantage of lectures and labs as you can ask the professor and/or TAs for help on completing the assignments.
+Lecture will be held in Library 317 on Mondays, Wednesdays, and Fridays.
+Lecture will be focused on practicing concepts by doing problems, and you will be able to ask your professor and TA for help.
+There are three sections and each student must attend one of them:
+- MWF 9AM-9:55AM
+- MWF 11AM-11:55AM
+- MWF 2PM-2:55PM

+### Lab
+Labs will be held in Library 317 on Tuesdays.
+There are three sections for labs and each student must attend one of them:
+- T 9AM-9:55AM
+- T 11AM-11:55AM
+- T 1PM-1:55PM

 ### Office Hours
 We will hold a mixture of in-person and virtual office hours at a wide variety of times.
 Virtual office hours held by Googler TA's will be held on Google Meet, and the link can be found at the [course schedule page](schedule.md).
 In-person office hours for the instructor and Fisk TA's will be held in Andrea's office.
 You are welcome to come for any reason, including course material questions, lecture clarifications, industry interview prep, career path discussions, or just to hang out (and eat snacks!).